MarcosMJD/ghcn-d/README.md

 ### Setup

+Note: This setup is not mean to be for production environment.
+More specific service account roles should be implemented as well as changing default passwords (e.g. `sudo passwd` in your VM to create the root password since VMs in GCE does not provide a password for root user).

 Follow the following steps in the same order:
 1. Google Cloud Platform account and project:
   Follow the instructions in [setup_gcp.md](./setup_gcp.md)